SAP-samples/btp-s4hana-nocode-extension/create-application/workzone/README.md

 2. Search for the application **SAP Build Work Zone, standard edition** and choose the icon to open it.

-3. Now are on the home page of SAP Build Work Zone, standard edition.
+3. Now you are on the home page of SAP Build Work Zone, standard edition.
 In the menu on the left side click on the icon for **Content Channels**
 4. Click on the refresh icon to fetch the updated content

     <img src="./images/integrate_launchpad_1.png" width="80%">